JoelTeoGom/JoelTeoGom.github.io/README.md

 ## Why This Was Worth the Experiment 💡
 It’s one thing to see AI generate text or ideas, but seeing it actively assist in structuring a professional portfolio felt like a real leap in practical AI application.
 The preview model was able to integrate tailored UI suggestions and provided valuable feedback on improving code efficiency.

+## Conclusion

+Through this experience, I've noticed that while AI can generate some fairly decent code, it often encounters issues that need troubleshooting.
+In fact, using AI to speed up the process can sometimes backfire; you may find yourself fixing errors or restructuring code, ultimately spending more time than if you’d written it yourself.
+Plus, there's the risk of missing out on learning certain concepts firsthand, only to end up learning them anyway while debugging.

+For simple tasks, AI proves to be a very useful tool.
+But when it comes to tackling more complex problems, it's clear that AI isn’t a complete replacement.
+Where it truly shines is as a **source of information**—presenting concepts like study notes, which can be more helpful than generating the code itself.

 ## Try it for Yourself!
 Curious to see the results?
 [Visit my portfolio](https://joelteogom.github.io/) and take a look at what the future of AI-driven personal projects might look like!